-A BRIEF HISTORY OF ALASKA
+A SHORT HISTORY OF ALASKA

 By Tim Lambert

-The first human beings arrived in Alaska between 15,000 and 13,000 BC.
+The first human beings arrived in Alaska about 13,000 BC.
 At that time Alaska was part of a land bridge that extended across to Siberia.
 People followed the herds of animal they hunted.
 Europeans arrived in the area in the 18th century.
 In 1741 a Dane called Vitus Bering led a Russian expedition to Alaska.
 They discovered there was great wealth in Alaska in the form of animal furs.
-Unfortunately they also brought diseases to which the native people had no immunity.
+Unfortunately, they also brought diseases to which the native people had no immunity.
 The British arrived in 1778 when Captain Cook sailed there.
 (Cook Inlet is named after him).
 George Vancouver sailed to Alaska in 1794.

 Meanwhile in 1772 the Russians made a settlement at Unalaska.
-Then in 1784 they made a settlement on Kodiak Island.
-However by the 1860s the Russians had lost interest in Alaska.
+Then in 1784, they made a settlement on Kodiak Island.
+However, by the 1860s, the Russians had lost interest in Alaska.
 Over-hunting had depleted the supply of furs and it was difficult to supply bases such a long way off.
 So they decided to try and sell Alaska to the Americans.
 In 1867 US Secretary of State William Henry Seward signed a treaty to buy Alaska for $7.2 million - less than 2 cents an acre.
-However it took 6 months to persuade Congress to ratify the treaty.
+However, it took 6 months to persuade Congress to ratify the treaty.
 Alaska formally passed to the USA on 18 October 1867.

 The new area was at first called the Department of Alaska.
 In 1884 it was changed to the District of Alaska.
 Meanwhile in 1878 the first cannery opened in Alaska.
 In 1880 gold was discovered in Alaska, in Juneau.
-Then in 1896 gold was discovered in Yukon but the easiest way to reach it was to sail to Skagaway in Southeast Alaska.
+Then in 1896 gold was discovered in Yukon but the easiest way to reach it was to sail to Skagway in Southeast Alaska.
 In 1899 gold was discovered in Nome in Northwest Alaska.
 Another gold rush began in 1902 when gold was discovered near Fairbanks.

 In a single decade the population of Alaska soared.
 In 1890 the population of Alaska was just over 32,000 but by 1900 it had surpassed 63,000.
 Then in 1912 Alaska became a territory.
-Anchorage was founded in 1915 and Dinali National Park was founded in 1917.
+Anchorage was founded in 1915 and Denali National Park was created in 1917.
 The Alaska Railroad was completed in 1923.
 President Warren G Harding went to Alaska to drive in a golden spike in a ceremony to mark the event.

 In June 1942 the Japanese bombed Dutch Harbor in the Aleutian Islands.
 They also took the islands of Kiska and Attu.
 The Americans landed on Attu on 11 May 1943.
 By 30 May they had retaken the island.
 The Japanese abandoned the island of Kiska in August 1943.
 During the Second World War military bases were built in Alaska and as a result some Alaskan towns greatly increased in size.
 Meanwhile Alaska Highway was built in 1942.

-In 1957 oil was discovered in Alaska at Swanson River, on the Kenai Peninsula.
-Then on 30 June 1958 the Senate passed the Alaska Statehood Act.
-On 3 January 1959 Alaska became the 49th state of the union.
-The first governor of Alaska was William A Egan.
-However on 27 March 1964 (Good Friday) Alaska was struck by a devastating earthquake.
+On 9 July 1958 an earthquake in Alaska caused a tsunami 524 tall in Lituya Bay.
+It was the tallest tsunami ever recorded.
+Then on 27 March 1964 (Good Friday) Alaska was struck by a devastating earthquake.
 It measured 9.2 on the Richter Scale making it the most powerful earthquake recorded in North America.
 It killed 131 people.
 But Alaska soon recovered and in 1968 oil was discovered in Prudhoe Bay on the Arctic Coast.
 To be exploited the oil would have to be transported by pipeline to Valdez and in order to build the pipeline disputes with the native people over land would have to be settled.
 They were settled by the Alaska Native Claims Settlement Act of 1971.
 The native people relinquished their claims in return for nearly $1 billion and 44 million acres.
-The trans-Alaska pipeline was completed in 1977.
+The Trans-Alaska Pipeline was completed in 1977.
 As a result the 1980s were a time of prosperity for Alaska.

-A brief history of California
+A brief history of Anchorage, Alaska

-A brief history of Portland, Oregon
+A brief history of Fairbanks, Alaska

-A brief history of Seattle
+A brief history of Juneau, Alaska

-A brief history of Hawaii
+A brief history of the USA